hot-glue-for-rails/hot-glue/README.md

 https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-quick-scripts/

 Copy & paste the whole code block from each section into your terminal.
-(Pick only ONE option for each section.)

-From section #1 (`rails new`), choose either (1) ImportMap Rails, (2) JSBundling, or (3) Shakapacker.

-For Hot Glue, you will need:

-Section #1 is to create a new Rails app.
-(Or you can do that yourself.)

-Section #2 is to setup Rspec, FactoryBot, and Faker — choose 2B for Rspec0

-Skip #3 and #4 is optional. #5 is optional but recommended.

-Sectoin #6 is for Hot Glue itself, and Section #7 is for Kaminari
+Remember, there is a small "Copy" button at the top-right of each code block to help you copy & paste the script into your terminal.

+These are the sections you need, you can ignore any others:

+• Section 1B for a new JS Bundling app, then skip down to
+• Section Section 2B: Rspec + Friends
+• Section 2B-Capy: Capybara for Rspec, then skip down to
+• Section 3 for a welcome controller
+( you can skip everything in Section 4 )
+• Section 5 for debugging tools
+• _Section 6 is the Hot Glue installer itself_ (this gem) - for Bootstrap, choose section 6A
+• Section 7A to install Bootstrap along with CSSBundling
-You will also need section #8 to setup Devise if you want authentication.
+• Section 8 to set up Devise if you want authentication.
+(See how Hot Glue interacts with Devise below.)

 ## Step-By-Step Setup